MordecaiMalignatus/nn/README.md

 `NN` is a tiny CLI tool that allows you to capture thoughts quickly.
-In short, `nn` without arguments launches `$EDITOR` with a new file that has a timestamp and a title row, in Markdown, in a designated inbox (by default `~/NewNotes/`) The file's name is simply an incrementing number.
+In short, `nn` without arguments launches `$EDITOR` with a new file that has a timestamp and a title row, in Markdown, in a designated inbox (by default `~/NewNotes/`) The file's name is simply an incrementing number if not changed.

-Alternatively, call `nn foo bar baz` and you get a file named `foo-bar-baz.md`, and a filled-in title row.

 If you do not change anything in the file opened, NN will delete the file to avoid spamming your inbox with stuff you accidentally triggered.

+### Naming files.

+Giving `NN` args will change the naming of your file from an incrementing number to the args you gave it.
+Call `nn foo bar baz` and you get a file named `foo-bar-baz.md`

+### Pipes

+As means to take a look at outputs later, NN supports pipes: `echo "hello!" |
+nn test` will result in a file named `test.md` in your inbox, with contents `hello!`.
+Using NN in a pipe does not generate a headline or date-stamp, just the things you piped into it.

-## Configuration
+### Configuration

 There's a config file at `~/.config/nn`, which is simple JSON, specifying the inbox path and the current counter that is used for unnamed notes.